KAKAFEI123/DsDTW/ReadMe.md

 ## The DsDTW method [1] for dynamic signature verification.

 This repository implements a soft-DTW-based deep model for learning online signature representations.
 The soft-DTW was cited from Cuturi et al.'s work [3].
+The fast CUDA implementation of soft-DTW for pytorch refers to Maghoumi et al.'s work [5].
 The model structure is based on the recurrent adaptation network in our previous work [2].
 To use this repository, you should first download the DeepSignDB database [4].
 If you find this repository useful, please cite our papers [1,2].

 ![Alt text](./images/DsDTW.PNG)